rajnishsingh08/TuteDude_ass2/README.md

 python Assesment2.py
 ```

-Follow the on-screen prompts to provide input for each
+Follow the on-screen prompts to provide input for each task.